aidanwhsu/multiplication-runtime-analysis/README.md

-This project explained and analyzed the runtimes of the gradeschool, Karatsuba, and Toom-3 multiplication algorithms.
+This project explains and analyses the runtimes of the gradeschool, Karatsuba, and the Toom-3 multiplication algorithm.

 ---